jfcross4/advanced_stats/reintro_to_R.md

 ![](titanicdesc.png)

-We'll be building models to explain and predict (sort of) who lived and who died.
+We'll be building models to explain and predict* who lived and who died.
 How should we begin?
+Which variables do you think will be the best predictors or who lived and who died?

+*It's true, we already know!